 The cable power from each cable (terminal 1, PWR, on the 6 terminal 1394 connector) is connected to the other ports and is available as the bus power.
+In addition, the node can provide voltage to the bus with an alternate power source, which should be isolated from the bus with a diode.

-The PHY does not operate off of bus power on the schematic.
-If bus power is required, then a voltage regulator is needed to regulate the bus power to 3.3 V for the PHY and is illustrated in Figure 2.
+The PHY operates off bus power on the schematic; and a voltage regulator is needed to regulate the bus power to 3.3 V for the PHY.
+To be 1394 compliant, the regulator must maintain 3.3 V when the input voltage ranges between 8 Vdc and 33 Vdc.
+The regulator is shown on Figure 8 of the OHCI-LYNX/TSB41LV02 schematic.